bronson/teensy-metal/README.md

   takes around 1 second for usb_debug_only to connect, and that the first ~16 characters are buffered.

-* watcher: (rename me) shows status of D3.
+* watcher: shows status of D3.
 Demonstrates simple I/O.

+* pwm: shows how to use Clock1 to drive PWMs on pins OC1A and OC1B (PB5 and PB6)

 ## Thoughts